irmen/Pyro4/docs/source/tipstricks.rst

 These tracked resources will be automatically freed by Pyro if the client connection is closed.

 For this to work, the resource object should have a ``close`` method (Pyro will call this).
-You can also override :py:meth:`Pyro4.core.Daemon.clientDisconnect` and do the cleanup yourself with the ``tracked_resources`` on the connection object.
+If needed, you can also override :py:meth:`Pyro4.core.Daemon.clientDisconnect` and do the cleanup yourself with the ``tracked_resources`` on the connection object.

-Resource tracking and untracking is done on the ``Pyro4.current_context`` object:
+Resource tracking and untracking is done in your server class on the ``Pyro4.current_context`` object:

 .. py:method:: Pyro4.current_context.track_resource(resource)